-Annuity and pooled income obligations: The fair value of annuity and pooled income obligations is based upon anticipated future payments to be made to beneficiaries, living beneficiaries' life expectancies, and an assumed discount rate as discussed further in Note 8.
+Annuity and pooled income obligations: The fair value of annuity and pooled income obligations is based upon anticipated future payments to be made to beneficiaries, living beneficiaries' life expectancies, and an assumed discount rate as discussed further in Note 7.

-The carrying amounts reported in the statements of financial position for cash, amount due from Michigan Technological University, interest and dividends receivable, prepaid expenses, property held for sale, fixed assets, accounts payable and accrued expenses and deferred revenue approximate fair value because of their short-term nature.
+The carrying amounts reported in the statements of financial position for cash, amount due from Michigan Technological University, interest and dividends receivable, and deferred revenue approximate fair value because of their short-term nature.

 The preceding methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, although the Fund believes its valuations methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
+Furthermore, although the Fund believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.